Flag of Texas: Design and specifications

+Symbolism

 The Texas Flag Code assigns the following symbolism to the colors of the Texas flag: blue stands for loyalty, white for purity, and red for bravery.
 The code also states that the single (lone) star "represents ALL of Texas and stands for our unity as one for God, State, and Country".

-The idea of the single red stripe and single white stripe dates back to the short-lived Republic of Fredonia, a small state near modern Nacogdoches which seceded from Mexico in 1826 before being forcibly re-integrated.
+The idea of the single red stripe and single white stripe dates back to the short-lived Republic of Fredonia, a small state near modern Nacogdoches that seceded from Mexico in 1826 before being forcibly reintegrated.
 The new state was formed through an alliance between local Anglo settlers and several Native American tribes, and the Fredonian flag used a red and white stripe to symbolize the unity between these groups.
 Though this rebellion ultimately failed it served as an inspiration to the later Texas Revolution.

-The idea of the "lone star" is, in fact, an older symbol predating the flag which was used to symbolize Texans' solidarity in declaring independence from Mexico.
+The idea of the "lone star" is, in fact, an older symbol antedating the flag that was used to symbolize Texans' solidarity in declaring independence from Mexico.
 A similar lone star was on the "Burnet Flag", which resembled the flag of the short-lived Republic of West Florida.
-The "Lone Star" is still seen today as a symbol of Texas' independent spirit, and gave rise to the state's official nickname "The Lone Star State".
+The "Lone Star" is still seen today as a symbol of Texas' independent spirit and gave rise to the state's official nickname "the Lone Star State".